unStatiK/Raziel-bot/README.md

 # For developers style guideline

--  import order: extern crates, use crates, std imports, serenity imports, other imports
+-  import order: extern crates, project crates, std imports, serenity imports, other imports
 -  commands file names should same as command name
 -  at command file async functions should be declared first then normal functions, exception only for init() and registry()
 -  always call init() and registry() methods for all commands in init_command_system()